kernel¶

 - kernel.TOL = 0.0001¶

-- kernel.build_lp_obj_npv(price: numpy.ndarray, n: int, stor1_p_cost: float, stor1_e_cost: float, stor2_p_cost: float, stor2_e_cost: float, discount_rate: float, n_year: int) numpy.ndarray¶
+- kernel.build_lp_obj_npv(price: numpy.ndarray, n: int, stor1_p_cost: float, stor1_e_cost: float, stor2_p_cost: float, stor2_e_cost: float, discount_rate: float, n_year: int, options: dict = None) numpy.ndarray¶

 Build the objective function vector for NPV maximization for the LP formulation.

-f(x) = - factor*price*power + stor1_e_cost*stor1_e_cap + stor1_p_cost*stor1_p_cap + stor2_e_cost*stor2_e_cap + stor2_p_cost*stor2_p_cap
+f(x) = - factor*price*(power - alpha*curtailed_power) + stor1_e_cost*stor1_e_cap + stor1_p_cost*stor1_p_cap + stor2_e_cost*stor2_e_cap + stor2_p_cost*stor2_p_cap

 where factor = sum_n=1^(n_year) (1+discount_rate)**(-n).
 The objective function vector corresponds to the following design variables: